-Scott Peters is in his first season with the Bengals and sixth as an NFL coach in 2025.
-He joined the staff as offensive line coach.
+Scott Peters is in his second season as the Bengals' offensive line coach and seventh as an NFL coach in 2026.

-Peters comes to Cincinnati from the New England Patriots, where he spent the 2024 season as offensive line coach.
-He oversaw a unit that helped the Patriots average 115.8 rushing yards per game, the 13th-best rate in the NFL.
-The O-line also protected rookie QB Drake Maye, the team's first-round draft pick who made his first career start in Week 6 of the regular season.
-Over the final 13 weeks of play, Maye ranked 11th leaguewide in completion percentage (67.0).
+Peters came to Cincinnati from New England, where he spent the 2024 campaign as the Patriots' offensive line coach.
+He oversaw a unit that helped the Patriots average 115.8 rushing yards per game (13th in NFL), while also protecting rookie QB Drake Maye, the team's first-round draft pick who made his first career start in Week 6.
+Over the final 13 weeks of the regular season, Maye ranked 11th leaguewide in completion percentage (67.0).

 Prior to New England, Peters spent four seasons (2020-23) as assistant offensive line coach for the Cleveland Browns.
 In 2023, he worked with the Browns' starting G tandem of Joel Bitonio and Wyatt Teller, who each received Pro Bowl honors.
-The O-line paved the way for the NFL's 12th-ranked rushing offense in the regular season (118.6 rushing yards per game).
+The O-line also paved the way for Cleveland's offense averaging 118.6 rushing yards per game (12th in NFL).

 In 2022, Peters' work with the Cleveland offensive line helped the Browns record the third-highest single-season rushing total in team history (2490 yards).
 The line opened holes for RB Nick Chubb, who ranked third leaguewide with a career-high 1525 yards on the ground, while as a team Cleveland averaged 146.5 rushing yards per contest (sixth in NFL).
 Bitonio and Teller both were voted to the Pro Bowl, with Bitonio additionally netting first-team All-Pro accolades from the Associated Press.

-In 2021, Peters worked with an O-line that powered one of the NFL's top rushing attacks.
-Cleveland tied for the lead league with 5.1 yards per carry, which also marked the highest average by a Browns team since 1967.
+In 2021, Cleveland tied for the league lead with 5.1 yards per carry, which also marked the highest average by a Browns team since 1967.
 Coincidentally, Bitonio and Teller became the Browns' first duo at the guard position to each earn a Pro Bowl nod since that 1967 campaign.
-The line created space for Chubb as he finished second in the NFL with 1259 rushing yards.
 Bitonio also garnered first-team All-Pro status, while Teller collected second-team honors.

 In 2020, Peters' first season on an NFL coaching staff, he helped guide three Browns linemen to All-Pro recognition.
 ROT Jack Conklin was named to the first team in his debut season in Cleveland, while Bitonio and Teller each were tapped to the second team.
-The O-line played an integral role in the Browns ranking third in the NFL with 148.4 rushing yards per game, which also marked the franchise's highest average in a season since 1978.
+The Browns churned out their highest rushing average since 1978, ranking third in the NFL at 148.4 rushing yards per game.

 Peters was a four-year letter winner as a center at Arizona State University (1997-2000), where he finished his career with first-team All-Pac-10 honors.
 He earned his bachelor's degree in communications from Arizona State in 2001.